Bhoja Air: Closure

 Following the crash of Flight 213, the airline fully suspended operations for a second time on 22 April, just six weeks after their relaunch.
-The crash reduced their fleet size from three to two aircraft, thus, Bhoja Air were in breach of Pakistani law, which requires airlines to have at least three aircraft; Bhoja Air had lost one in the crash of Flight 213, a second was grounded, leaving only one operational aircraft.
+The crash reduced their fleet size from three to two aircraft, thus, Bhoja Air was in breach of Pakistani law, which requires airlines to have at least three aircraft; Bhoja Air had lost one in the crash of Flight 213, a second was grounded, leaving only one operational aircraft.
 As a result, the Civil Aviation Authority (CAA) suspended the operating license of the airline on 29 May after a grace period, starting from the day of the crash of Flight 213.

 Bhoja Air was planning to lease another aircraft and resume operations by mid-August with the assistance of an unnamed foreign airline; however, these plans never came to fruition.
-The airline subsequently sold their remaining two aircraft and was shut down completely with the sale of their last aircraft in July 2012.
+The airline subsequently sold its remaining two aircraft and was shut down completely with the sale of their last aircraft in July 2012.
 All staff had their contracts terminated.